 Characterisation of MOSH/MOAH results

-June 2024.
-From July 2024, the Competence Centre for Organic Contaminants of the Eurofins Laboratory Network for Food & Feed Testing in Germany will carry out the further qualitative characterisation of MOSH/MOAH findings in food using GCxGC-TOF-MS.
+June 2025 (update).
+From July 2025, the Competence Centre for Organic Contaminants of the Eurofins Laboratory Network for Food & Feed Testing in Germany will carry out the quantification of MOAH (C10-C50) and the tri- to polyaromatic fraction (TPAF) of MOAH using two-dimensional GCxGC-FID.
+This method complements the qualitative characterisation of MOSH/MOAH findings in food using GCxGC-TOF-MS and delivers additional information for a toxicological evaluation of mineral oil contaminations.

-The advantages of the new method at a glance
+The advantages of the GCxGC-ToF-MS/FID at a glance

 - Qualitative confirmation of positive results from quantitative LC-GC-FID analysis